Driving Tour of West Bay in Grand Cayman

 By

-Last updated 08 December, 2023
+Last updated 09 December, 2025

 West Bay has much to offer.
 It is at the northern end of the island above Seven Mile Beach, and there is lots to do and see.
 Pick from the list below, depending on how much time you have, what you are interested in, where you are starting from and whether you have kids to entertain.

-Driving Tour Stops
+Driving Tour Attractions

-First Stop at Boggy Sands Road
+1. Boggy Sands Road

-Head north along West Bay Road (keeping the sea on your left).
-Once you pass the four way stop next to Centennial Towers, you are in the district of West Bay.
-Take a left at the four-way stop and park.
-Walk towards the sea and turn left onto Boggy Sand Road, which runs parallel to the beach.
+Walk towards the sea and turn left onto Boggy Sand Road (with the sea on your right), which runs parallel to the beach.
 This little road gives you a glimpse of the Cayman Islands of yesteryear: lined on either side with quaint, traditional Caymanian houses painted in shades of pastel surrounded by colourful shrubs, you will feel you have stepped back in time momentarily.
 This is a great place to see some examples of Caymanian architecture and of the typical sand gardens adorned with conch shells.
 Boggy Sand Road is one of the most picturesque streets on the island.
 Be sure to grab a bite to eat at Heritage Kitchen, where they serve a delicious array of Caribbean-style dishes.

 The site known as Hell is located in the district of West Bay on Grand Cayman.
 Visitors can explore the site, take pictures, and even send "postcards from Hell" to friends and family using the local post office.
 It's a popular tourist attraction, and many visitors find the geological formations intriguing.

-Beaches to Explore in West Bay
+5. Beaches to Explore in West Bay

 There are some wonderful beaches in West Bay which you can explore before stopping somewhere for lunch.
 Read on to learn about Cemetery Beach, West Bay public beach and Barkers National Park.

-Lunch Stop
+6. Lunch Stop

-Time to recharge your batteries and get some lunch.
-There are quite a few lunch options in West Bay from Alfresco, Bayside, Calypso Grill, Heritage Kitchen, Macabuca, Schooner's and VIVO.
-The Cracked Conch and Ristorante Pappagallo are also wonderful restaurants in West Bay but they are only open for dinner.
 There is also a Subway at Centennial Towers at the 4-way stop just as you come into West Bay if you want to pick up a sandwich, and there is a Fosters grocery store on the left just before the 4-way stop if you want to pick up supplies for a picnic.

 Oceanside Tiki Bar & Grill